Red Scarf Split Anime

 Use cases

 The page is built for people searching for matching profile pictures, matching couple PFPs, duo avatars, and Discord icon sets.
-The output is intentionally profile-first: two clean square images, not one large couple scene.
+The output is intentionally profile-first: two clean matching images, not one large couple scene.

 Use two coordinated avatars when you want each person to keep their own profile image while still showing a shared relationship style.
 It works better than one cropped couple photo when both accounts need a clean, readable icon.